 This has been happening throughout the coffee industry.
 The AeroPress becomes more and more popular, but the old French press still has its own supporters, who will not trade it for anything.
-The question must be asked therefore – what is so great about this simple plastic cylinder with the appearance of huge syringe?
+The question must be asked, therefore – what is so great about this simple plastic cylinder with the appearance of a huge syringe?
 Will the AeroPress make the traditional French pot completely extinct?
-And so, it is my tricky goal today to compare the two devices, to help you decide between the two, or convince you to own one of each, like I do.
+And so, it is my tricky goal today to compare the two devices, to help you decide between the two, or convince you to own one of each like I do.

 French Press or AeroPress